The HyperTexts

 "All right, then, I'll go to hell!"—and tore it up.

 While Mark Twain wrote a few poems here and there, he is best-known for his prose, and rightfully so.
 I have recast my favorite passage from Huckleberry Finn as free verse poetry, and I believe it passes muster.
 This is an important passage in American literature because the most famous American writer makes the point that if our religion teaches us to discriminate against our fellowmen, something is fundamentally wrong with our beliefs.
-Huckleberry Finn is one of the most-read books by an American writer, and hopefully has helped convince many people to follow the example of Huckleberry Finn, by choosing friendship, compassion and tolerance over the highly dubious "morality" preached by narrow-minded religious types.
+Huckleberry Finn is one of the most-read books by an American writer, and hopefully Twain has helped convince many people to follow the example of Huckleberry Finn, by choosing friendship, compassion and tolerance over the highly dubious "morality" preached by narrow-minded religious types.

 Early English and American Protest Songs (circa 1381 to 1837)